 Songs, Hymns and Readings celebrating the Christmas Story followed by mince pies and tea.
 All welcome.

-Next Committee Meeting: Monday 6th November at 1.30pm.
+Next Committee (AGM) Meeting: Monday 12th February at 1.30pm.
 Members only.

 Declaration of Christian Welcome